engineersubhadip/Basics/Javascript/OOPS-1/guide.md

 Every time we `call the function` using the `new keyword`, a new empty object gets created and `this keyword` points to the empty object.

 Identifying the `difference between normal and constructor` function is that, in constructor function.
 The first alphabet will be CAPITAL.
+And we call the constructor function with the `new` keyword.

 **Note**